top

 Risks & Side Effects

-The World Health Organization stated that “no public health problems… have been associated with the use of pure CBD,” and there has been no known association with the potential for dependence or abuse, unlike most pharmaceutical alternatives.
-The most commonly reported potential side effects of CBD usage were diarrhea, bloating, and nausea.
-About 3% of patients in studies reported liver problems and had to discontinue CBD use.
-In dementia patients, some reported increased tremors with high doses of CBD.
+The World Health Organization stated that “no public health problems… have been associated with the use of pure CBD.”
+That includes the potential for dependence or abuse, which is a devastating problem with most of the pharmaceutical alternatives.
+The most commonly reported side effects of CBD were diarrhea, bloating, and nausea.
+Some dementia patients have reported increased tremors with high doses of CBD.
+And about 3% of patients in studies reported liver problems and had to discontinue CBD use.
 As with any new treatment, patients and caregivers should monitor the effects and outcomes closely.

 Full-Spectrum vs. Isolated CBD

-CBD comes in either full-spectrum or isolated form.
-The difference is that full-spectrum includes other compounds besides just CBD: cannabinoids (THC and others), terpenes (plant chemicals), and flavonoids (natural plant antioxidants).
+CBD comes in either full-spectrum or isolated form, and full-spectrum has shown more health benefits than the isolated.
+The difference is that full-spectrum includes other compounds besides just CBD: other cannabinoids (which could include THC), terpenes (Cannabis plant chemicals) and flavonoids (natural antioxidants).
 CBD isolate has been processed into a powder without any added natural chemicals.
-Therefore, full-spectrum has more health benefits than the isolated form.

 Misperceptions & Myths

-1) CBD is non-psychoactive and medicinal while THC is recreational, not medicinal
+Myth: CBD is non-psychoactive and medicinal while THC is recreational and not medicinal.

-4) CBD is legal in all 50 States
+Myth: CBD is fully legal in all 50 states.

 Avoid CBD Scams!
 Legitimate CBD products will be precisely labeled with information including: